Fast Grants Program

 Our Thesis

-Through increased use of existing legal immigration pathways, we can empower more immigrants to move and work where they want.
+Through increased use of existing legal immigration pathways, we can empower more immigrants to move and work where they want and are needed.

 This is possible under current law.